 Seth started his blog with a bang, thanks to super-influential contacts.
 For example, he wrote his first blog post, sitting next to Google’s co-founder, Sergey Brin – a fellow Stanford student.
 Seth’s story is regularly shared as one of rags to riches.
 The reality is very different, with Seth enjoying access to many of America’s most influential people and starting off with the support of his extremely wealthy family.

 We learn nothing from incorrect information.

 Bloggers, authors and trainers don’t need to pretend these inspirational people grew up in poverty, in order to make their journey an inspiration for us.
 The stories behind the success of people like Stelios, Sir Richard and Seth, are inspirational and have lessons we can all learn from.
 My point, is that these stories do not need to be repackaged.
 They stand up as they are.
 Bloggers, authors and trainers don’t need to pretend these inspirational people grew up in poverty, in order to make their journey an inspiration for us.

 On a more serious note, by repackaging those stories, so they sound like rags to riches, the stories can become toxic.
 New entrepreneurs often find themselves stuck, wondering why they are not seeing the kind of results that their inspirational, rags to riches role models did; unaware that their role model may have started off with a world-class business education, the most influential contacts imaginable, the support of wealthy family and friends – or all of those assets.
 For instance, it’s easier to sell a company for millions, when you have contacts who have budgets worth millions, which they need to invest.

 In short: Be careful measuring your progress against anyone, but especially people you do not know.
+Rags to riches stories are often not what they seem.
 In my experience, the best way to gauge your success is to have a well balanced set of goals and ensure you are making measurable progress toward them, in reasonable time.